Suicide among LGBTQ people: Institutionalized and internalized homophobia

+On a national survey of 3713 LGBT adolescents, a study found that predictors of self-harm and suicide include identifying as female and non-binary or trans.

 Impact of same-sex marriage

 Across OECD countries, the legalisation of same-sex marriage is associated with reductions in the suicide rate of youth aged 10–24, with this association persisting into the medium term.
 The establishment of the legal right of same-sex marriage in the United States is associated with a significant reduction in the rate of attempted suicide among children, with the effect concentrated among children of a minority sexual orientation.

 A study of nationwide data from across the United States from January 1999 to December 2015 revealed that the recognition of same-sex marriage is associated with a significant reduction in the rate of attempted suicide among children, with the effect being concentrated among children of a minority sexual orientation (LGBTQ youth), resulting in approximately 134,000 fewer children attempting suicide each year in the United States.
 Comparable findings are observed outside the United States.
 A study using cross-country data from 1991 to 2017 for 36 OECD countries found that same-sex marriage legalization is associated with a decline in youth suicide of 1.191 deaths per 100,000 youth, with this reduction persisting at least into the medium term.